SalehAhmadi/dotnet-microservices-messaging/README.md

 ## Conclusion
 This aggregated repository serves as a comprehensive resource for mastering RabbitMQ and Kafka in .NET Core microservices.
 Each project is meticulously designed to provide a step-by-step learning experience, ensuring that users can progressively build their knowledge and skills.
 Whether you are a student, software engineer, or cloud architect, this repository offers valuable insights and practical tools to excel in the field of microservice architectures.

+## Contributing

+First off, thanks for taking the time to contribute!
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make will benefit everybody else and are **greatly appreciated**.

+Please try to create bug reports that are:

+- _Reproducible._ Include steps to reproduce the problem.
+- _Specific._ Include as much detail as possible: which version, what environment, etc.
+- _Unique._ Do not duplicate existing opened issues.
+- _Scoped to a Single Bug._ One bug per report.

+Please adhere to this project's [code of conduct](docs/CODE_OF_CONDUCT.md).

+You can use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to check for common markdown style inconsistency.

+## Code of Conduct

+[Contributor Code of Conduct](code_of_conduct.md).
+By participating in this project you agree to abide by its terms.

+## Support

+Reach out to the maintainer at:

+- The email which is located [in GitHub profile](https://github.com/SalehAhmadi)

+## License

+This project is licensed under the **MIT license**.
+Feel free to edit and distribute this template as you like.

+See [LICENSE](LICENSE) for more information.